tomjfmu3/CooCooClown-1/README.md

 E1M3 - The Arena.

 Guns used in the game:
-Pistol.
+Pistol,
-Polka Shotgun.
+Polka Shotgun,
-Confetti Zapper.
+Confetti Zapper,
 Chainsaw.

 Enemies: